Deltares/hydromt_wflow/docs/dev_guide/dev_install.rst

     $ git clone https://github.com/Deltares/hydromt_wflow.git
     $ cd hydromt_wflow

-once you are in the directory you can install the environment using pixi with
+once you are in the directory you can install the development environment using pixi with

 .. code-block:: console